Montana-Media-Arts/340-interactive-arts-1/class_workshops/week_6_openCV/readme.md

 #### Install

 To install the openCV library, please follow the same info as above for Video.
+Instead, look for openCV.